Slaitroc/RicciPaoliGrisoni/RASD.md

 - The VAT number is already in use.

 ### RegisterUniversity
 **Actors:** Company, Email Provider.

 **Entry Conditions:** The user is not logged in.

 **Flow of Events:**
 1. The university selects the "Sign up" option.
-2. The platform open the sign-up page.
+2. The platform opens the sign-up page.
 3. The university selects the "University" option, provides the required information (University Name, University description, VAT number, email of the University office that will manage the internship program, and password) and click the "Sign Up" button.
 4. The platform sends a confirmation email to the provided email address through the Email Provider.
+5. The platform shows a message to the University to confirm the registration.
-5. The platform confirms the registration by clicking on the link in the email.
+6. The University confirms the registration by clicking on the link in the email.
-6. The platform validates the VAT number and checks if it is unique.
+7. The platform validates the VAT number and checks if it is unique.
-7. The platform confirms the registration and activates the account.
+8. The platform confirms the registration and activates the account.
-8. The University is redirected to the platform's homepage.
+9. The University is redirected to the platform's homepage.

 **Exit Conditions:** The University is registered and logged in.